Paternity

 Need to Establish Your Identity as a Father?
 Contact C. Alvarez Law Today

-Being a parent is one of the most rewarding things in life, but you or your child’s other parent miss out if paternity isn’t established.
 Don’t miss out on your child’s life.
-Let the Florida lawyers at C. Alvarez Law help you establish your paternity, allowing you to exercise your rights as a father and raise your child.
+Let the Orlando paternity attorneys at C. Alvarez Law help you establish your paternity, allowing you to exercise your rights as a father and raise your child.
 Contact us today.